Transit (satellite): Determining ground location

 The Transit satellite broadcast on 150 and 400 MHz.
 The two frequencies were used to allow the refraction of the satellite radio signals by the ionosphere to be canceled out, thereby improving location accuracy.
 The Transit system also provided the first worldwide timekeeping service, allowing clocks everywhere to be synchronised with 50 microsecond accuracy.

 Calculating the most likely receiver location was not a trivial exercise.
 The navigation software used the satellite's motion to compute a 'trial' Doppler curve, based on an initial 'trial' location for the receiver.
 The software would then perform a least squares curve fit for each two-minute section of the Doppler curve, recursively moving the trial position until the trial Doppler curve 'most closely' matched the actual Doppler received from the satellite for all two-minute curve segments.

 If the receiver was also moving relative to the earth, such as aboard a ship or airplane, this would cause mismatches with the idealized Doppler curves, and degrade position accuracy.
 However, positional accuracy could usually be computed to within 100 meters for a slow-moving ship, even with reception of just one two-minute Doppler curve.
 This was the navigation criterion demanded by the U.S. Navy, since American submarines would normally expose their UHF antenna for only 2 minutes to obtain a usable Transit fix.
-The U.S. submarine version of the Transit system also included a special encrypted, more accurate version of the downloaded satellite's orbital data This enhanced data allowed for considerably enhanced system accuracy [not unlike Selective Availability (SA) under GPS].
-Using this enhanced mode, accuracy was typically less than 20 meters, i.e. the accuracy was between that of LORAN C and GPS.
+The U.S. submarine version of the Transit system also included a special encrypted, more accurate version of the downloaded satellite's orbital data.
+This enhanced data allowed for considerably enhanced system accuracy [not unlike Selective Availability (SA) under GPS].
+Using this enhanced mode, accuracy was typically less than 20 meters, (i.e. the accuracy was between that of LORAN C and GPS) For a typical 12 – 15 minute high satellite altitude pass accuracy was under ten meters.
 Certainly, Transit was the most accurate navigation system of its day.

 The basic operating principle of Transit is similar to the system used by emergency locator transmitters (ELTs), except that in the latter case the transmitter is on the ground and the receiver is in orbit.
 ELTs measure the Doppler shift of the transmitter on the boat or aircraft as it passes overhead and forwards that data to the ground where the location of the craft can be determined.